About Me

 Teaching

 I am passionate about making computer science accessible and engaging for students from all backgrounds.
 My teaching philosophy is grounded in the belief that active learning fosters deeper understanding and long-term retention of core concepts and foundations.
-In entry level programming courses, I emphasize collaborative problem-solving, hands-on activities, and use live coding demonstrations to model the thought process behind programming.
-In more advanced machine learning courses, I strive to bridge the gap between theory and practice by incorporating real-world datasets and applications, which allow students to see the relevance of methods beyond abstract concepts.

 Current Courses